alirezabeiki/deep_learning_by_keras/Module 8 Time Series in Keras/README.md

 ## Some paperas and codes about GRU:

 * [Theano](https://github.com/jych/librnn) - Empirical Evaluation of Gated Recurrent Neural Networks, 2014.
+* [Python](https://github.com/sxjscience/HKO-7) - Deep learning for precipitation nowcasting: A benchmark and a new model, 2017.
+* [Pytorch](https://github.com/Hzzone/Precipitation-Nowcasting) - Deep learning for precipitation nowcasting: A benchmark and a new model, 2017.

 ## Some paperas and codes about RNN: